marcosricardoss/flask-restful-skeleton/README.md

 	       ├── repository.py
 	       └── user_repository.py

-**app/authentication:** Contains function decorators used to control JWT tokens authentication.
+**app/authentication.py:** Contains function decorators used to control JWT tokens authentication.

 **app/blueprint**: The *controller* layer.

-- **handler**: Contains functions to deal with the error exceptions of API.
+- **handlers.py**: Contains functions to deal with the error exceptions of API.
 - **account.py**: A blueprint to organize and group views related to the `/account` endpoints.
 - **auth.py**: A blueprint to organize and group views related to the `/auth` endpoints.
 - **index.py**: A blueprint to organize and group views related to the index endpoint.

-**app/commands**: Package to keep the commands line.
+**app/commands.py**: Package to keep the commands line.

 **app/config.py**: Keeps the settings classes that are loading according to the running environment.